-The NZ Transport Agency's traffic counts indicate that the peak hour for traffic on Limmer Road is between 7-8 am (326 vehicles per hour) and 5-6 pm (395 vehicles per hour).
-Based on this, a SIDRA model of the access is created to assess the traffic effects of the proposed Airpark.
-The modelling considered future growth by applying a 1% annual increase rate of traffic on Limmer Road for up to year 2042.
+A SIDRA model of the Airpark access has been created to assess the traffic effects of the proposed Airpark.
+The modelling considered future growth by applying a 2% annual increase rate of traffic on Limmer Road for up to year 2042.
 This growth rate was based on traffic volume changes on SH39 south of the Horotiu Road intersection over the last five years.
 The location south of Horotiu Road has been chosen as the area north of Horotiu Road has only been a state highway since 2013 and therefore does not have adequate record of traffic volumes history.